The Fall of the Rebel Angels: Interpretation

 There has been a comparison between this art work and cabinets of curiosities.
 Because this painting is so full and depicted with natural and artificial objects, Tine Luk Meganck states this is Bruegel's own cabinet of curiosity portrayed as an art piece.
 Bruegel utilizes natural objects such as a butterfly, fish, and other known creatures.
 He also uses artificial objects such as the instruments, armor, and weapons.
 The incorporation of both natural and artificial objects reflect his stance on how he feels about the new found foreign land of the Americas.

 In popular culture

 A reproduction of the painting appears at the beginning of the music video for the Korean version of the song Blood Sweat & Tears by South Korean group BTS.
 As the group somewhat cheerfully walks through a museum, member Jin stops in front of the painting and observes it briefly with a more serious demeanor, at which point the song begins.

 The painting was also featured in a collaboration between Supreme and Undercover, a Japanese clothing brand by Jun Takahashi.
 The collection released during the Fall/Winter 2016 season and featured the painting on an all-over-print jacket and a sticker.

-Damiano David the lead singer of Italian rock band Måneskin has the piece tattooed on his back.
+The painting is featured in the show Interview with the Vampire as a puzzle that the character Daniel Molloy works on in the pilot episode, and serves as foreshadowing for the series.